moveit/moveit_tutorials/doc/ikfast/ikfast_tutorial.rst

 The speed and success of this process will depend on the complexity of your robot.
 A typical 6 DOF manipulator with 3 intersecting axis at the base or wrist will take only a few minutes to generate the IK.

 **Known issue**
-There is a known bug that causes the ``--freeindex`` argument to incorrectly handle tree indexes correctly.
+There is a known bug that causes the ``--freeindex`` argument to handle tree indexes incorrectly.
 Say ``--baselink=2``, ``--eelink=16`` and the links indexed from 3 to 9 are not related to the planning group chain.
 In that case ``--freeindex`` will correctly interpret index 2 as link 2, but incorrectly interpret index 3 as link 10, index 4 as link 11, ... and index 9 as link 16.

 You should consult the OpenRAVE mailing list and ROS Answers for information about 5 and 7 DOF manipulators.